Our Ultimate Family Car Camping List (Including Practical Pro Tips!)

 I talked about our make ahead camping meals before.
 However, you are going to need a way to take them with you.

-One thing we love about this cooler is it is high because you can store tall bottles of water, coffee creamer etc. without laying them down and worrying about them spilling.
+One thing we love about this cooler is that it is high because you can store tall bottles of water, coffee creamer, etc., without laying them down and worrying about them spilling.
 We also freeze bottled water as ice.
 It is larger and stays frozen longer.
-The drain on the bottom is handy for getting rid of water and it is easy to clean.
+The drain on the bottom is handy for getting rid of water, and it is easy to clean.

 Items you need:

-• A dish washing cloth and drying cloth
+- A dishwashing cloth and a drying cloth

 First Aid Camp List:

-In the last tote we store camp fuel, odds and ends listed below including our first aid items.
-We also store a smaller tote where we keep the utensils in.
+In the last tote we store camp fuel, odds and ends listed below, including our first aid items.
+We also store a smaller tote where we keep the utensils.
 This smaller tote doubles as a wash bin.

 Items you will need: